makise-homura/rumia/README.md

 to `PREFIX` if BASH variable substitution is used.

-* `LOGFILE` should be a path to log file which will be appended with a complete information assembled during each shot.
+* `LOGFILE` should be a path to log file which will be appended with a complete temperature information assembled during each shot.
 May be relative to `PREFIX` if BASH variable substitution is used.
+Log file consists of lines that have the current time of a shot, followed by several tab-separated records in format like `hostname:N=T`, where `hostname` is a hostname of a machine, `N` is a number of the temperature sensor, and `T` is a temperature that has been read from this sensor.

+Log file remains closed all time except the exact moments when information is appended to it, so you may freely delete or move it even when RUMIA is running: no stalled file handles will be left there.

 * `RUMIA_LANG` should be set according to a desired language.
 Currently available languages are `en_US` and `ru_RU`.
 The corresponding